 Volo Development recently broke ground on a luxury 2-unit condo building located at 1634 W. Augusta, in the West Town neighborhood of Chicago.
 Both homes will have 3 bedrooms and 2.5 baths on two levels.

-Real estate developers and builders in Chicago are busy putting up new construction homes throughout city.
-The market for tear-downs and land in Chicago that can be redeveloped, is very competitive in some areas.
-Hot neighborhoods for new construction single family homes and condos include...
+Residential real estate developers in Chicago are busy building new construction houses and condos throughout city.
+The market for tear-down houses and vacant land in Chicago is very competitive in some areas.

 This income property pro forma is ideal for evaluating the profit and loss potential for small multifamily properties up to 6 units.
 Simply input the property details and financials and quickly determine the NOI, Cap Rate, Debt Coverage Ratio, Gross Rent Multiple and Cash on Cash Return.